jimmyli17/snake-online/README.md

 You are a snake.
 Collect apples to grow longer and to increase your score; however be careful not to crash into yourself!

-To play:
+To play: Go to https://jimmyli17.github.io/snake-online/.

-Click on the link next to the description of this repo. (https://jimmyli17.github.io/snake-online/)